Earliest point Everton could be safe from Premier League relegation

 Everton would be safe by Sunday if they were triumphant over Watford and Brentford with 41 points in total.

-The Clarets currently have a better goal difference of two than Everton.
+The Clarets currently have a better goal difference of +2 than Everton.

 But if Mike Jackson’s men lose to Spurs and the Blues win their next two games, there will be an insurmountable seven-point gap between the two sides come Sunday evening.